SacredArrow/LSEA_spring_project/benchmarking/README.md

 # Benchmarking
-The process of benchmarking implies several steps including genotype and phenotype data simulation, GWAS association and lastly gene set analysis with LSEA.
+The process of benchmarking implies several steps, including genotype and phenotype data simulation, GWAS association and lastly gene set analysis with LSEA.

 ### 1. Haplotype simulation with HapGen2 based on 1000GP_Phase3 genotype data